JellePiepenbrock/JellePiepenbrock.github.io/work.md

 # Work
 I'm a researcher working on machine learning and automated theorem proving.

-Below there will a list of my recent research work.
+Currently I'm at the end of the PhD, so research job opportunities welcome!

 -----
 # Published Papers